-Experience a boost of natural energy with these 4 ingredient no-bake matcha green tea energy bites.
-They're loaded with antioxidants making them nourishing and delicious choice any time of day.
+Experience a boost of natural energy with these 4-ingredient no-bake matcha green tea energy bites.
+They're packed with antioxidants making them a nourishing and delicious choice any time of day.

-- Unsweetened shredded coconut: has a nutty and naturally sweet flavor.
+- Unsweetened shredded coconut - has a nutty and naturally sweet flavor.
 It's high in dietary fiber, vitamins and minerals.
 It also includes medium chain triglyceride fat which is more easily converted into energy and less likely to be stored as fat.
 Swap with unsweetened coconut flakes for more texture in this healthy snack.

-- Raw honey: adds sweetness and antibacterial properties to the matcha balls.
+- Raw honey - adds sweetness and antibacterial properties to the matcha balls.
 Swap with regular honey or pure maple syrup.

-Carefully remove the mixture from the bowl of the food processor and put into a medium sized bowl.
+- Carefully remove the mixture from the bowl of the food processor and put into a large bowl or medium sized bowl.
 With your hands, take about a heaping tablespoon of the matcha green tea mixture and form it into 1-inch balls.

 Frequently asked questions

 Matcha is a type of green tea made from young tea leaves.
 The entire tea leaves are ground into a bright green powder, resulting in greater amounts of nutrients and antioxidants than naturally found in regular green tea.

 Matcha has more caffeine than green tea leaves, but less than coffee.
 Where coffee can give you an instant boost, a matcha latte gives a more gentle release of energy that can last longer without the jittery side effects of coffee.
 This superfood can boost your metabolism while calming your mind and relaxing your body.

 I like to use a small food processor to bring my ingredients together.
 You can also use a high powered blender with the tamper tool.